HeartWise-AI/ecg-ai-af-mhi/README.md

 ## Inference Using Docker

 The recommended way to run this code is to use docker.
-The model makes predictions from MUSE XML ECG files.
-You need to first prepare your input files by putting them in the `./xml-data` directory
+The model makes predictions from 12 leads ECG signal for both the MIMIC dataset and the MHI dataset.
+The latter is stored as MUSE GE XML files and the former as numpy arrays.
+The files to be used are passed through a text file indicated in .env.example

 ### Build docker image
 ```